-It may sound a bit out-there, but Dr. Nelson suggests that when fights like this start, it's good to create a narrative about exactly what you're thinking.
+It may sound a bit out-there, but Nelson says, when fights like this start, it's good to create a narrative about exactly what you're thinking.
 "We all make up stories about what our partner is saying, and most of the time, the story is totally different than what he or she is thinking," she says.
-Saying the words out loud may make you realize that you could be overreacting, or it may get your partner to understand where you're coming from.
+Saying the words out loud may make you realize you could be overreacting, or it may get your partner to understand where you're coming from.

-For example, say you really want a juicer on your registry, but your fiance doesn't love the idea.
+For example, say you really want a juicer on your registry, but your partner doesn't love the idea.
 You might have a conversation that goes something like this: "So, the story I'm making up in my head right now is that you don't value our health as a couple, and you'd rather add things to our registry that don't promote eating right."
-While your partner might say, "What I hear when you say that is that I don't understand how to be healthy, and you think I'm fat and lazy and might let myself go."
-Hopefully by this point in the conversation, says Dr. Nelson, you might both start laughing at where you got from where you started.
+While your partner might say, "What I hear when you say that is I don't understand how to be healthy, and you think I'm fat and lazy and might let myself go."
+Hopefully by this point in the conversation, says Nelson, you might both start laughing about where you are from where you started.

 But even if the stories have made you angrier at one another, that doesn't mean they aren't productive.
-If you sense that one of you may be "triggered" by the story, then it's time to employ one of the other communication-based answers below.
+If you sense that one of you may be truly hurt by the story, then it's time to employ one of the other communication-based answers below.

 2. Use "I" statements.

-You could try saying something like this: "I understand that you want the lawn mower; it makes sense.
+You could try saying something like this: "I understand you want the lawn mower; it makes sense.
 I know you like to work on the lawn, and if we put it on our registry, maybe people would buy it for us.
-And I really want the juicer -- you know how I like my juice!
+And I really want the juicer—you know how I like my juice.
 I'm afraid that if we get the lawn mower, no one will buy us the other things we really need, like the juicer, or towels, knives and forks!"
 This kind of speech opens up a helpful, conversational mind-set that often results in compromise.